OliveryYL/oncoClassSurv/README.md

 The current R package involves two main fields: classifier for molecular characteristics, and survival risk over time.
 The function also provides useful visual output.
 I also noticed that different datasets have batch effects, which increases the difficulty of accurate evaluation.
 To simplify this process, I optimized the function.
 When this function is executed, the batch effects between different datasets will be automatically removed.
-In addition, we initially used this R package for hepatocellular carcinoma (HCC), but actually, other kind of tumors or even non-tumor disease can also benefit from it based on the user's customized training data.
+In addition, we initially used this R package for hepatocellular carcinoma (HCC), but actually, other kinds of tumors or even non-tumor diseases can also benefit from it based on the user's customized training data.

 The evaluation of tumor molecular classifications is a prerequisite for achieving precise medical management.
 Based on pre-analyzed or learned sub-types with diverse clinical features (response to drugs, survival outcomes, etc.) and sub-type-specific marker genes, machine learning algorithms could be used for classification training, and thereafter